Current Restrictions / Closures

 Medical emergencies, such as ambulance assistance will be immediately attended to.
 Any medical appointments should be rescheduled once travel can safely be achieved.

 County residents who would like dust control in front of their residences may purchase dust control through our Administration Office.
 The dust control program runs during the summer months and is dependant upon the weather.
-Pricing for residential dust control is set annually at the beginning of April and easements (link) must be signed by the landowner before the commencement of the work.
-The 2007 pricing for 400 feet of dust control is currently set for $1700.
+Pricing for residential dust control is set annually at the beginning of April and easements must be signed by the landowner before the commencement of the work.
+The 2013 pricing for 400 feet of dust control is currently set for $2500 + GST.
+Lamont County will also allow landowners to apply for dust control using Tiger Inhibited 35, for a rate of $1050 + GST.
 For additional information view Policy #5101.

 Currently roads are re-graveled on an approximate 5-year rotation basis with 225 – 250 miles re-graveled each year.
 Roads are also graveled on an as needed basis.
 The County owns its own trucks and completes the entire road gravelling program in house.